JoshuaKGoldberg/Goldblog/content/blog/type-parameters-missing-function-codefix/index.md

 -   Otherwise, return `undefined`, for no known name

 > You can think of a type's symbol as TypeScript's deeper understanding of a type.
+> A symbol is TypeScript's storage for what names are declared by various things.
 > For example, if a type indicates a value is an instance of a class, the backing symbol would contain class information such as lists of class members and constructor signatures.

 ```ts